baoduy/hbd.astro-paper/src/content/blog/ks-08-cert-manager-with-private-aks.md

 ### **Installation**

 1. **Create a Cloudflare DNS API Token:**
-   First, navigate to your Cloudflare profile and create an API token by following [this link](https://dash.cloudflare.com/profile/api-tokens).
+   First, navigate to the Cloudflare profile and create an API token by following [this link](https://dash.cloudflare.com/profile/api-tokens).
 The API token should have permissions to manage DNS records for the domains.

    Additionally, for enhanced security, specify the AKS public IP address under `Client IP Address Filtering` in Cloudflare.
-This ensures that the API token is only accessible from your AKS platform, preventing unauthorized access from other locations.
+This ensures that the API token is only accessible from the AKS platform, preventing unauthorized access from other locations.
   <img src="/assets/aks-cert-manager-with-private-aks/cf-dns-token.png">

 2. **Create a Kubernetes Secret for the Cloudflare API Token:**

-Next, create a Kubernetes secret to securely store the Cloudflare API token within your AKS cluster.
+Next, create a Kubernetes secret to securely store the Cloudflare API token within the AKS cluster.
 This secret will be referenced by Cert Manager during DNS validation.

 ```yaml
 apiVersion: "v1"